BryanHeidorn/bat-o-matic/README.md

 # The bat-o-matic
-by
-Dr. Bryan Heidorn
-Rafael Lopez
-Bobby Hitz
+by Dr. Bryan Heidorn, Rafael Lopez, and Bobby Hitz

 An Arduino based birdfeeder with various sensors and custom design.